leonardoCosta02/pacman-world-model/README.md

 └── requirements.txt
 ```

-> The notebook is a minimal launcher that clones the repo, installs dependencies, loads pre-trained weights, and runs evaluations as subprocesses.
-All architecture and logic reside in the modular `src/` files.
+> The notebook is a launcher that clones the repo, installs dependencies, loads pre-trained weights, and runs evaluations as subprocesses.
+All architecture and logic reside in the modular src/ files.

 ---